-Review layouts and processes to allow people to work further apart from each other.
+Reviewing layouts, line set-ups or processes to allow people to work further apart from each other.
 Using floor tape or paint to mark areas to help workers keep to a 2m distance.
 Only where it is not possible to move workstations further apart, arranging people to work side by side or facing away from each other rather than face-to-face.
-Only where it is not possible to move workstations further apart, using screens to separate people from each other.
-Managing occupancy levels to enable social distancing.
-Avoiding use of hot desks and spaces and, where not possible, for example, call centres or training facilities, cleaning workstations between different occupants including shared equipment.
+Only where it is not possible to move workstations further apart, installing screens to separate people from one another.
+Using a consistent pairing system if people have to work in close proximity, for example, during two-person working, lifting or maintenance activities that cannot be redesigned.